zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_crypto_attachment.rst

 - The targeted Z system must be in the Dynamic Partition Manager (DPM) operational mode.
 - The HMC userid must have these task permissions: 'Partition Details'.
-- The HMC userid must have object-access permissions to these objects: Target partitions, target crypto adapters, CPC with target partitions and adapters.
+- The HMC userid must have object\-access permissions to these objects: Target partitions, target crypto adapters, CPC with target partitions and adapters.